watem-sedem/watem-sedem/docs/calibration.rst

 has to enable the :ref:`calibration option <calibrate>` and define the :ref:`range of ktc values <calibrationparamters>`.

-The model will loop over all combinations of ktc values in the defined range, creates a :ref:`ktc map <ktcmap>` for every combination and runs the model for every combination. :ref:`A calibration file <calibrationtxt>` with the amount of sediment at each outlet of the model, for each combination of ktc-values in the defined range is available after running the model in calibration mode for every catchment.
+The model will loop over all combinations of ktc values in the defined range.
+A :ref:`ktc map <ktcmap>` is created by the programm for every combination.
+Afterwards, the model is run for every combination.
+:ref:`A calibration file <calibrationtxt>` with the amount of sediment at each outlet of the model, for each combination of ktc-values in the defined range is available after running the model in calibration mode for every catchment.
 These